alexmkv01/Decision_Trees/README.md

 To create the decision tree, we have implemented a recursive method **`decision_tree_learning()`** inside the **`DecisionTree`** class, which takes as arguments a matrix containing the dataset and a depth variable (used to compute the maximal depth of the tree).
 The function **`FIND_SPLIT()`** is used to choose the attribute and value that result in the highest information gain.

 ## Evaluation ##
-We have implemented an evaluation function, **`evaluate()`**, which takes a trained tree and a test dataset and returns the accuracy of the tree.
+We have implemented an evaluation method **`evaluate()`**  inside the **`DecisionTree`** class, which takes a trained tree and a test dataset and returns the accuracy of the tree.
 We have also performed 10-fold cross validation on both the clean and noisy datasets and reported the following classification metrics for both datasets:

   - Confusion matrix
   - Accuracy